Adrian Alston: International career

-International goals

-Australia score listed first, score column indicates score after each Alston goal.

 Coaching career

 After suffering the knee injury that ended his career, Alston's son Adrian Jr was diagnosed with Legg–Calvé–Perthes disease, a hip disorder.
 He soon spent the majority of his earnings made during his football career and moved back to England to set up a hotel with his brother Alec in Blackpool.
 However, after just four months, Alston grew unsettled and decided to return to Australia, eventually moving to Illawarra.
 Alston signed a three-year contract with the Wollongong City in 1983.
 Prior to the season seven of his players were sold to rival league clubs due to Wollongong's financial troubles.
 Wollongong finished second last in National Soccer League and Alston left the club.

 In 1984, he was appointed coach of Corrimal Rangers in the second division in Illawarra regional competition after being recommended by his former Wollongong assistant Terry Hurley.
 After one season the side was promoted to the Illawarra Premier League, where they signed Alston's former Australian international teammate Attila Abonyi who would score 21 goals for the club in the 1985 season.
 Alston left the Rangers at the end of the 1989 season after six seasons in charge.

 After a year long break from football, Alston was approached by Port Kembla and he became head coach for the 1991 season.
 Alston spent 13 seasons with Port Kembla; during that period the club won 26 trophies including five league titles, seven Grand Finals, and two Bert Bampton Cups.
 Alston left Port Kembla at the end of 2004 after securing his fourth League and Cup double.
 In 2005, he rejoined Wollongong Wolves who were playing in the NSW Premier League and he was once again handed a three-year contract.
 The side finished mid-table but, frustrated by financial and off the field issues, Alston walked out of the club after just one season.

 In 2006, Alston joined Illawarra Premier League club Bulli; during his six seasons with the club, they finished 2nd on three occasions and featured in three Grand Finals.
 After leaving Bulli, Alston turned down several offers to return to coaching before working as a carer for adults with learning difficulties.